 Figure 2.
 Top left: Preparatory and execution phase temporal dependent measures as a function of task and display type.
 The grasps were initiated the fastest, and the mean initiation time for the estimates and the mean keypress time for the keypress task were statistically equivalent.
-With respect to the execution phase, the reach time for the grasps was faster than the final estimate aperture time.
-Top right: the a priori effect of the Ebbinghaus illusion, using the 'perceived-as-same' display (established in the initial verbal 2AFC task), and the adjusted effects of the Ebbinghaus illusion on the manual estimates (middle) and grasps (right) as a function of display type.
+With respect to the execution phase, the reach time for the grasps was faster than the FEA time.
+Top-right: the a priori effect of the Ebbinghaus illusion, using the 'perceived-as-same' display (established in the initial verbal 2AFC task), and the adjusted effects of the Ebbinghaus illusion on the manual estimates (middle) and grasps (right) as a function of display type.
 The effect of the illusion on the estimates was comparable to the a priori effect, whereas the effect of the display on the grasps was null.
-Bottom panels: Peak grasp aperture for the grasps (left) and final estimate aperture for the manual estimates (right) as functions of the direction of the effect of the illusion ("small" - the inducer decreases the perceived size of the target; "large" - the inducer increases the perceived size of the disc) and the display type (i.e., the perceived-assame and perceived-as-different arrangements).
-The blue bars depict real disc size for the 'perceived-assame' display, whereas they depict average disc size for the 'perceived-as-different' display.
-The average is used for real disc size (and for the illusion effect) because the two are independent of one another for these trials.
+Bottom panels: FEA for the manual estimates (left) and PGA for the grasps (right) as functions of the direction of the effect of the illusion (small-the inducer makes the target disc appear smaller than its real size; large-the inducer makes the target disc appear larger than its real size) and the display type (i.e. the perceived-as-same and perceived-as-different arrangements).
+The blue bars depict real-disc size for the 'perceived-as-same' display, whereas they depict average disc size for the 'perceived-as-different' display.
+The average is used for real-disc size (and for the illusion effect) because the two are independent of one another for these trials.
 Note that the blue bars possess their own ordinate axis to the right of each panel.
-The green bars in the bottom right panel reflect the mean distance between the outside edge of the target disc and the inner-most edges of tee surrounding inducer.
+The green bars in the bottom right panel reflect the mean distance between the outside edge of the target disc and the inner-most edges of the surrounding inducer.
 The green bars possess their own ordinate axis to the right of this panel.
 Importantly, while all ordinate axes possess different minimum and maximum values, they share the same units and span the same distance (12 mm).
-The figure indicates that the illusion drives the estimates aperture but that real-disc size drives the peak grasp aperture.
-Error bars are SEMs.
+The figure indicates that the illusion drives the estimates aperture but that real-disc size drives